joelanman/joelanman.com/posts/govuk-prototype-kit-data.md

 </div>

-# GOV.UK Prototype Kit - Working with&nbsp;data
+# GOV.UK Prototype Kit - Data driven&nbsp;prototyping

 One of the big advantages of using the GOV.UK Prototype Kit is the ability to use data.